 12 Ways to Cut the Cost of Car Maintenance and Repairs

 Cars are one of the largest purchases consumers make, alongside homes and college educations.
 But unlike real estate or a bachelor's degree, a car isn't an investment.
 Unless the purchase involves a collectible car in the hope of price appreciation, a vehicle is an expense -- and one that doesn't end with the purchase.
 It takes more than fuel to operate a car over the long run.
-Routine maintenance and repairs are necessary to keep a vehicle operating safely and efficiently and preserve its resale value.
+Routine maintenance and repairs are necessary to keep a vehicle operating safely and efficiently and to preserve its resale value.
 With that in mind, here are some tips on how to keep your car in good operating order with minimal wallet drain.

 This is one of the easiest of all car-maintenance tasks.
 The owner's manual shows how and how often to do it (typically every 10,000 to 15,000 miles).
 Most air filter housings are easily accessible.
 A typical replacement filter costs $10 to $20 at a chain auto parts store, although more-exotic makes can command more than twice as much.
 Swapping in a new filter takes about five minutes, and a mechanic might charge $50 or more for the labor, so do it yourself.
 The same applies to replacing windshield wipers.
-Buy them at parts stores such as Pep Boys and O'Reilly, and the clerk will install them for free on the spot.
+Buy them at parts stores such as Pep Boys and O'Reilly, and the clerk will often install them for free on the spot.

 When something like a muffler or water pump goes out, most car owners take the vehicle to a shop and pay whatever the mechanic says it will cost to replace.
 Before agreeing to that price, get on the phone.
 Ask other shops what they would charge for the same job on the specific make, model, and year of car.
 Most mechanics know exactly how much labor is involved and can quickly price the parts.
 They won't need to see the vehicle provide a quote.
 You may be surprised at the range of prices, which can vary by $100 or more.
 Even if there is a charge for the original diagnosis, taking the car somewhere else might be a better option.
 Or, the first shop might match the competitor's price to keep you from walking.